 Costs associated with software developed or purchased for internal use are capitalized based on Statements of Statutory Accounting and Principles ("SSAP") 16R and other related guidance.
-Capitalized costs include external direct costs of materials and services consumed in developing or obtaining internal-use software and payroll for employees directly associated with, and who devote time to, the development of the internal-use software.
+Capitalized costs include external direct costs of materials and services consumed in developing or obtaining internal-use software.
 Costs incurred in development and enhancement of software that do not meet the capitalization criteria, such as costs of activities performed during the preliminary and post-implementation stages, are expensed as incurred.
-The critical estimate related to this process is the determination of the amount of time devoted by employees to specific stages of internal-use software development projects.
 The Company reviews any impairment of the capitalized costs on a periodic basis.
 The Company amortizes such costs over the estimated useful life of the software, which is three years once the software has been placed in service.